Ethernet Adapter Market Surpasses $1 B in 1Q 2022, According to Dell'Oro Group

 REDWOOD CITY, Calif. , June 8, 2022 /PRNewswire/ -- According to a recently published report by Dell'Oro Group, the trusted source for market information about the telecommunications, networks, and data center IT industries, the Ethernet controller and adapter market surpassed $1 billion for the first time in 1Q 2022.
 Growth was attributed to the adoption of Smart NICs and high-speed ports.

 "The Ethernet controller and adapter market was driven by strong Smart NIC and 100 Gbps port shipments," said Baron Fung, Research Director at Dell'Oro Group.
 "Furthermore, port average selling prices escalated during the quarter as vendors passed higher supply chain costs on to end-users, adding to topline growth.
-However, vendors continue to contend with supply chain challenges to meet strong and demand.
+However, vendors continue to contend with supply chain challenges to meet strong end demand.
 We anticipate the upcoming server platform refresh and cloud expansion cycle to drive the strong demand for Ethernet adapters," added Fung.

 Additional highlights from the 1Q 2022 Ethernet Adapter and Smart NIC report include: